riasat-mahbub/Pagerank/README.md

 Pagerank Implementation in C#

 # How to use?
-Just run Program.cs or write the following
+Just run Program.cs or write the following for a unweighted graph implementation
 ```
-Graph graph = new Graph();
+DirectedGraph graph = new DirectedGraph();

 graph.addNode("1");
 graph.addNode("2");